zopefoundation/manuel/src/manuel/README.txt

 Globals
 -------

-Even though each example is parsed into its own object, state is still shared between them.
+Even though each region is parsed into its own object, state is still shared between them.
+Each region of the document is executed in order so state changes made by earlier evaluaters are available to the current evaluator.

     >>> document = manuel.Document("""
     ...     >>> x = 1